pal3668139/CAT-Data-Mgt/README.md

 ### 1. Extract: Data Ingestion from Google Sheets
 Using the Tally Google Sheets integration (https://tally.so/help/google-sheets-integration), our raw Action Survey data will be stored in Google Sheets files on our Google Drive.
 The first step is to automate the extraction of these Google Sheets directly into a DataFrame.
- - Identify new Google Sheets files based on the naming convention (e.g., 'Week 05, Wednesday February 5, 2025').
+ - Identify new Google Sheets files based on the naming convention (e.g. "Week-05-Sun" and "Week-05-Wed").
  - Use Google Drive API and Google Sheets API to fetch Google Sheets programmatically and pull the data into a DataFrame

 ### 2. Transform: Data Cleaning and Transformation